openshift/configuration-anomaly-detection/pkg/pagerduty/README.md

 curl -XPOST -d'{}' ${URL}
 ```

-#### Prettify the webhook data into oranized yaml data
+#### Prettify the webhook data into organized yaml data
 then to parse the data in a pretty format:

-1. I saved all of the json blobs in a yaml file.
+1. I saved all the json blobs in a yaml file.
 2. I added them into a yaml array:
   - I added a `items:` to the top of the file
   - each json was prepended with `- ` (dash then a space)